johntrogan/defender-docs/defender-endpoint/supported-capabilities-by-platform.md

 <sup>[4]</sup> Collect file only.
 Or, you can use Live Response [2].

-<sup>[5]</sup> Endpoint & network device discovery is supported on Windows Server 2019 or later, Windows 10, and Windows 11.
+<sup>[5]</sup> Endpoint & network device discovery is supported on Windows Server 2019, Windows Server 2025 or later, Windows 10, and Windows 11.

 <sup>[6]</sup>  Microsoft Defender Vulnerability Management is not supported on Rocky and Alma currently.
 > [!NOTE]